 Parks, reserves and sporting fields.

-Playgrounds, outdoor gym facilities, skate parks and cricket nets at all parks and reserves are open for use.
+Playgrounds, outdoor gym facilities, skate parks and cricket nets at all parks and reserves are open for use and community sport for all ages has re-commenced.
+For community sport details, contact the relevant sporting group.

 Community members using sporting fields must continue to comply with the NSW Government’s social distancing and hygiene requirements.

-All direct debit memberships are suspended until centres re-open and all term memberships have received time extensions.
-School accounts have also been suspended at no cost until centres re-opens and lessons recommence.
+All direct debit memberships were suspended during the centres closure period and all term memberships have received time extensions.
+School accounts were also been suspended at no cost until centres re-opened and lessons recommence.
 Students will retain their position in their current class.
 Parents/Guardians will be contacted directly if any changes occur prior to centres reopening.

 For support or enquiries, please email Belgravia Leisure's customer service team.